 Who doesn’t love dessert?
 For most of us, nothing beats a delicious treat that can end off any savoury meal on a perfectly sweet note.
-While ice-cream, cakes and waffles are absolutely scrumptious options, you may want to open up your dessert palette when you are living in Singapore, as this veritable melting pot has a plethora of diverse yet equally divine traditional desserts on offer.
+While ice-cream, cakes and waffles are absolutely scrumptious options, you may want to open up your dessert palette when you are living in this country, as this veritable melting pot has a plethora of diverse yet equally divine traditional desserts on offer.

 There is not enough space in this one article to possibly list all of the desserts that you can and should be indulging in but, nevertheless, we had to try.
 Here are eight tasty options to start you off on your epicurean journey in Singapore (in no particular order): Tao Suan, Ice Kachang, Chendol, Cheng Tng, Green Bean Soup, Putu Piring, Ah Balling and Ondeh Ondeh.